Fikret Mualla Saygı: Early life

 He was born in Kadıköy, Istanbul, but lived and worked as an artist in Paris from 1939.

 He was very much loved by his mother.
 This relationship played an important role in his later life.
 At the age of 12, he was crippled in his right foot when he kicked hard to imitate his uncle Hikmet Topuzer, a footballer for Fenerbahçe SK.
 Not long after, he lost his mother to a flu epidemic.
 His father remarried a very young woman, but Fikret Mualla did not accept his stepmother.

 Years in Europe

-After high school, his father sent him to Zurich, Switzerland to study engineering.
+After high school, his father sent him to Zürich, Switzerland to study engineering.
 Fikret Mualla left Switzerland soon to settle in Berlin, Germany.
 A childhood accident, leaving Mualla with a bad physical condition, contributed to his erratic personality and mental disorder in his adult years.
 He was institutionalized a number of times, for alcohol dependency and extreme paranoia.
 In 1928, he was hospitalised in Berlin due to delirium.
 He then went to Paris, the capital of arts and the centre of unlimited freedom for him.
 However, he was forced to return home as he did not receive any more money from his father.